dallison/coroutines/README.md

 control to the caller.
 Then, when another call is made, a new value is generated, etc.

-This is supported by this implementation usign the following functions:
+This is supported by this implementation using the following functions:

 1. CoroutineCall
 1. CoroutineYieldValue